 If the servicer or another entity fails to exercise their optional purchase right as described above, the indenture trustee will try to auction any trust student loans remaining in the related trust at the end of the collection period preceding the trust auction date specified in the related prospectus supplement.
-SLM ECFC, any other seller, their affiliates and unrelated third parties may make bids to purchase these trust student loans on the trust auction date; however, SLM ECFC, any other seller or their affiliates may offer bids only if the pool balance at that date is 10% or less of the initial pool balance together with the aggregate initial principal balances of all trust student loans acquired during any applicable pre-funding period plus accrued interest to be capitalized as of the applicable cutoff dates.
+ECFC, any other seller, their affiliates and unrelated third parties may make bids to purchase these trust student loans on the trust auction date; however, ECFC, any other seller or their affiliates may offer bids only if the pool balance at that date is 10% or less of the initial pool balance together with the aggregate initial principal balances of all trust student loans acquired during any applicable pre-funding period plus accrued interest to be capitalized as of the applicable cutoff dates.

-SALLIE MAE'S STUDENT LOAN FINANCING BUSINESS
+THE COMPANIES' STUDENT LOAN FINANCING BUSINESS

-SLM Corporation operates its student loan financing business through several subsidiaries, including Sallie Mae Bank, SLM ECFC and SLM ELC.
-We sometimes refer to SLM Corporation and its family of subsidiaries as Sallie Mae.
+Holdco operates its student loan financing business through several subsidiaries, including Sallie Mae Bank, ECFC and ELC.
+We sometimes refer to Holdco and its family of subsidiaries as the Companies (or individually as a Company if the context requires).
 These companies make or have made and/or purchase or have purchased loans insured under several private education loan programs, such as Health Education Assistance Program loans, which the United States Department of Health and Human Services insures directly, and other private education loan programs which are not reinsured by the federal government.
 These companies also originate and/or purchase student loans insured under various federally sponsored programs.
 These companies purchase Stafford Loans, SLS Loans and PLUS Loans originated under the FFELP, all of which are insured by guarantors and reinsured by the U.S. Department of Education.
 They also originate and purchase consolidation loans.